xingli/project_template/README.md

 # Template for project folders

-**Notice**

-Before go through the README, click the green button of "clone or download" on the top-right, and download a copy to the local.
+**Before go through the README, click the green button of "clone or download" on the top-right, and download a copy to the local.**

 I usually use the structure here to organize all my files in one research projects.
 The sub-folders include: